-- - TRANSIENT: The value will not be stored with the VM data when the VM exits. - TRANSRESET: The value will be deleted as soon as the VM restarts or exits. - RDONLYGUEST: The value can only be changed by the host, but the guest can only read it. - RDONLYHOST: The value can only be changed by the guest, but the host can only read it. - READONLY: The value cannot be changed at all. - wait <vm> <pattern> --timeout <timeout>: Waits for a particular value described by the pattern string to change or to be deleted or created.
-The pattern rules are the same as for the enumerate subcommand.
+- set <vm> <property> [<value> [--flags <flags>]]: Enables you to set a guest property by specifying the keyword and value.
+If <value> is omitted, the property is deleted.
+With --flags, you can specify additional behavior.
+You can combine several flags by separating them with commas. - TRANSIENT: The value will not be stored with the VM data when the VM exits. - TRANSRESET: The value will be deleted as soon as the VM restarts or exits. - RDONLYGUEST: The value can only be changed by the host, but the guest can only read it. - RDONLYHOST: The value can only be changed by the guest, but the host can only read it. - READONLY: The value cannot be changed at all. - wait <vm> <pattern> --timeout <timeout>: Waits for a particular value described by the pattern string to change or to be deleted or created.
+The pattern rules are the same as for the enumerate subcommand. - delete <vm> <property>: Deletes a guest property which has been set previously.

-8.33 VBoxManage guestcontrol
+8.32 VBoxManage guestcontrol

 The guestcontrol commands enable control of the guest from the host.
-See chapter 4.9, Guest Control of Applications, page 84 for an introduction.
+See chapter 4.9, Guest Control of Applications, page 88 for an introduction.